symbol/symbol-docs/source/api.rst

 SDKs
 ====

-The **Symbol Software Development Kit** is the primary software development tool to create NEM2 components, such as additional tools, libraries or applications.
+The **Symbol SDK** is the primary software development tool to create Symbol components, such as additional tools, libraries or applications.

 * :doc:`Reference <../sdk>`
 * :doc:`Guides <../concepts/account>`